Cray-HPE/docs-csm/operations/kyverno/Kyverno.md

 …
 ```

-Step 3: Check the manifest after applying the policy
+3. Check the manifest after applying the policy.

 ```text
 ...